 There are techniques to screen for alcohol use disorder that certain foundations have available.
 These questionnaires are general enough that they can be used on a person of any age group, but researchers have found that if the screening is done early enough in a person’s life, the conditions for trouble can be seen and worked with early.
 The further into alcohol someone goes, the harder it is to stop, so if parents of teenagers do this screening early, later home life may be far less affected.

 There are legal implications for both parents and teenagers in a home where the teenager drinks as well.
 If a person under the age of 21 is found to be drinking, perhaps at a party, or even just out in public somewhere, both the teen and the parents hold degrees of responsibility, and the restrictions imposed on home life can be harsh, creating rifts in internal relationships.
+It’s important that your teenager understands the many trials and tribulations faced by someone thrust into the justice system, especially at a younger age.
+Give them the full picture so that they grasp the gravity of such situations.
+Being in custody, attending court proceedings, bail bonds, seeking help from agencies similar to a Santa Ana Bail Bonds firm, finding a lawyer, etc. can all be cause for emotional distress and financial burden on the family.

 Drinking and Driving